cits5501/cits5501.github.io/assets/workshops/workshop09.md

 ```

 This reads "`n*n` is greater than 0, ***if*** `n` does not equal 0".
 This assertion
-is true, so Dadny should allow the program to be verified and compiled.
+is true, so Dafny should allow the program to be verified and compiled.

 \newpage